How to Relist on eBay: An eBay Relist Guide to Boost Sales

 You can use Crosslist’s advanced search bar to search for the listings you want to import.
 To make sure you’re not accidentally importing the same listings twice, toggle the Only show listings not yet imported button.

-Once you’ve selected all the listings you want to import, click on the Import button and wait for our eBay relisting tool to bring all of them in.
+Once you’ve selected all the listings you want to import, click on the Import button and wait for Crosslist to bring all of them in.

 Step 2: Navigate to the listing overview on Crosslist